nlohmann/json/doc/mkdocs/docs/api/basic_json/operator[].md

 ## Exceptions

 1. The function can throw the following exceptions:
     - Throws [`type_error.305`](../../home/exceptions.md#jsonexceptiontype_error305) if the JSON value is not an array or null; in that cases, using the `[]` operator with an index makes no sense.
 2. The function can throw the following exceptions:
     - Throws [`type_error.305`](../../home/exceptions.md#jsonexceptiontype_error305) if the JSON value is not an array or null; in that cases, using the `[]` operator with an index makes no sense.
 3. The function can throw the following exceptions:
     - Throws [`parse_error.106`](../../home/exceptions.md#jsonexceptionparse_error106) if an array index in the passed JSON pointer `ptr` begins with '0'.
     - Throws [`parse_error.109`](../../home/exceptions.md#jsonexceptionparse_error109) if an array index in the passed JSON pointer `ptr` is not a number.
     - Throws [`out_of_range.402`](../../home/exceptions.md#jsonexceptionout_of_range402) if the array index '-' is used in the passed JSON pointer `ptr` for the const version.
     - Throws [`out_of_range.404`](../../home/exceptions.md#jsonexceptionout_of_range404) if the JSON pointer `ptr` can not be resolved.

 ## Notes

 !!! danger

     1. If the element with key `idx` does not exist, the behavior is undefined.
     2. If the element with key `key` does not exist, the behavior is undefined and is **guarded by an assertion**!

 1. The non-const version may add values: If `idx` is beyond the range of the array (i.e., `idx >= size()`), then the array is silently filled up with `#!json null` values to make `idx` a valid reference to the last stored element.
 In case the value was `#!json null` before, it is converted to an array.

 2. If `key` is not found in the object, then it is silently added to the object and filled with a `#!json null` value to make `key` a valid reference.
 In case the value was `#!json null` before, it is converted to an object.

 3. `null` values are created in arrays and objects if necessary.

     In particular:

-    - If the JSON pointer points to an object key that does not exist, it is created an filled with a `null` value before a reference to it is returned.
+    - If the JSON pointer points to an object key that does not exist, it is created an filled with a `#!json null` value before a reference to it is returned.
-    - If the JSON pointer points to an array index that does not exist, it is created an filled with a `null` value before a reference to it is returned.
-All indices between the current maximum and the given index are also filled with `null`.
+    - If the JSON pointer points to an array index that does not exist, it is created an filled with a `#!json null` value before a reference to it is returned.
+All indices between the current maximum and the given index are also filled with `#!json null`.
     - The special value `-` is treated as a synonym for the index past the end.

 ## Exception safety